chasingTheRate/Prize-Math/README.md

 ![Alt text](/Images/gravity.PNG?raw=true "Gravity") ![Alt text](/Images/orbit.PNG?raw=true "Gravity")

 If the user is successful in answering the bonus questions he or she is awarded a prize.
-The uses can access previously won prices by touching the “Prizes” tab:
+The users can access previously won prices by touching the “Prizes” tab:

 ![Alt text](/Images/prizeTab.PNG?raw=true "Prizes Tab")